graphql/composite-schemas-wg/rfcs/spec/spec/Section 3 -- Execution.md

 ## Configuration

-The Fusion Configuration is a GraphQL IDL document that contains metadata for the query planner that describes the relationship between type system members and the type system members on subgraphs.
+The supergraph is a GraphQL IDL document that contains metadata for the query planner that describes the relationship between type system members and the type system members on subgraphs.

 ### @variable